jar398/communication/README.md

 # Communication

+You'll get the best results in the following if you consider the case where the agents are both robots (designed computers with sensors and actuators).
+For additional challenge consider animals (e.g. vervet monkeys).
+But the presentation is meant to apply, perhaps with more explanatory machinery, when the agents are humans.

 ## Communication system

 A communication system consists of agents connected by channels.
 The state of a channel is called a sentence (or message), i.e. a channel carries different sentences at different times.
 The state of a channel is controlled by one or more agents, and sensed by one or more agents.